Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Added ForgottenSpirit enemy which is a special monster that kills the player instantly when touched.
 A 'spirit' flag has been added to the _Tile_ struct to facilitate this, since this monster ignores all other enemies and walls.
 - Added ThunderCloud Spell and corresponding ThunderCloud trap.
 - The light source vector now requires a name tag to identify the source more explicitly.
 As such, adding and removing light sources requires this tag to be provided.
+- Fixed bug where items would not be stacked if player had FatStacks and their inventory was full.
+- Fixed bug where MovingBlocks would be overlayed on top of the player if they were crushed.